DeWildeDaan/ResearchProject-MCTS5/README.md

 ---

-The demo and all code for using active learning with MaskAL can be found in google colabs: https://colab.research.google.com/drive/1reLQL3lLC-KrqVCQT9PAd6ouKhmDPDwN?usp=sharing
+The demo for using active learning with MaskAL and Detectron2 can be found in Google Colabs: https://colab.research.google.com/drive/1reLQL3lLC-KrqVCQT9PAd6ouKhmDPDwN?usp=sharing

 A more detailed walkthrough with a more theoretical focus on active learning can be found here: